mnieber/dodo-commands/doc/projects.rst

     ~/projects/FooBar/dodo_commands/env/bin/dodo foo --bar

-This call will execute the following steps:
+This will execute the following steps:

 #. the ``dodo`` script will read the ``command_path`` (a list of directories with command scripts) from the project's configuration file (``~/projects/FooBar/dodo_commands/res/config.yaml``).